 Utilities

 “Utilities” refers to the supply of gas (or other heating fuel), water, and electricity to your home.
-You’ll usually be billed on a monthly or quarterly basis, and the amount will depend on how much of each utility you used.
-In the UK, it’s common for rent to include some or all of these utilities, but this isn’t always the case.
-If you must pay for your utilities separately, they can increase your budget as an international student.
+You’ll usually be billed once a month or once every three months, and the amount will depend on how much of each utility you used.
+In the UK, rent often includes some or all of these utilities, but this isn’t always the case.

-Your phone, television, and internet plans are also considered utilities, but these are almost always paid independently of your rent.
-Consider using comparison sites to check for promotions on different plans: a little bit of research can help you save money!
+Your phone, TV, and internet plans are also utilities, but these are almost always paid separately from your rent.
+Consider using comparison sites to check for promotions on different plans: research can help you save money!

-Here’s a quick look at some average utility costs in the UK:2
+Below are some average utility prices in the UK:2

 Utility costs may vary depending on: